Guruzeta/guruzeta.github.io/_teaching/2015-spring-teaching-2.md

 At UC San Diego, I have contributed to the teaching mission of the Department of Physics by supporting both graduate and undergraduate courses.
 Here are a few

-- Emergent States of Matter (Twice) (Graduate courses given by Prof. Nigel Goldenfeld)
+- Emergent States of Matter (Twice) (Graduate course given by Prof. Nigel Goldenfeld)

 - Phys 1 and 2 series (Undergraduate courses on college level physics covering topics ranging from Mechanics, Electromagnetism to hands-on labs on Waves and Oscillations).
 Machine Learning in Physics (Graduate Course, 2025)